Our team - here to guide you to your wellbeing.

 Anna Waddington: BA, BSc(Psy), PGDipPsy, PGDipAppPsy

-Anna is a warm and caring psychologist with experience working with young people and adults from culturally-diverse backgrounds.
-Anna is skilled in helping individuals navigate through anxiety, depression, life transitions, and relationship issues.
-Anna understands the many challenges faced as couples try for conception and equally understands the challenges that exist during pregnancy and into parenthood.
-Anna has a special interest in working with individuals from pre-conception, throughout pregnancy, and into parenthood.
+Anna is a warm and caring registered psychologist with over 10 years experience working across community and not-for-profit sectors, as well as in private practice.
+Anna has been at Let’s Talk Psychology Practice since 2015.
+Anna is skilled in helping young people and adults cope with anxiety, depression, life transitions and relationship issues.
+Anna understands the many challenges couples face as they try to conceive and also the challenges that exist during pregnancy and into parenthood.
+Anna has a special interest in working with individuals in the perinatal period and understands how crucial it is to have maximum support during this major life event.
+Anna enjoys working with parents to achieve work/life balance and to enhance their general well-being.

 Anna has a genuine interest in people and their stories and in guiding them towards a more positive and empowered life.
-She works from a range of different psychological approaches, and tailors these to individual needs.
-She draws from contemporary research to provide a holistic framework for understanding the mind, body and relationships.
+She adopts a strengths-based approach in her work and uses a range of different psychological approaches and tailors these to individual needs; these include Cognitive Behavioural Therapy, Acceptance and Commitment Therapy and attachment-focused interventions including Circle of Security and Watch, Wait and Wonder.

-Anna is a registered psychologist with AHPRA, a medicare provider of psychological services, and an associate member of the Australian Psychological Society.
+Anna is a registered psychologist with AHPRA, a Medicare provider of psychological services and a member of the APS (Australian Psychological Society) and the APS Perinatal and Infant Psychology Interest Group.

-Lauren Winney: M Clin Psych, Psych (Hons), MACPA
+Lauren Winney: M Clin Psych, B Psych (Hons), MACPA

 Kristina Le Marne MPsych(Clin); BPsych(Hons); MAPS